-The Authority Board has three executive members: The National Statistician, the Director General for Regulation, and the Second Permanent Secretary.
+The Authority Board has three executive members: The National Statistician and the Director General for Regulation and the Director General for Data Capability.

 Professor Sir Ian Diamond FBA FRSE FAcSS became National Statistician on 22 October 2019, and was reappointed for a five year term on 1 April 2023.

 Sir Ian previously served as a non-executive member of the UK Statistics Authority Board from June 2018 to August 2019.